daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 #### REQ-TRAQ-SWL-86 Control and data flow id sequence

-Reqtraq SHALL verify that control and data flow tags numbered without gaps and duplicates starting from 1
+Reqtraq SHALL verify that control and data flow tags are numbered without gaps and duplicates starting from 1.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-20